 ©The Shortcut Kitchen.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

-REPIN this Delicious Casserole
+REPIN this Leftover Turkey Casserole Recipe!

-Have you ever tried fresh spinach in this?Â
+Have you ever tried fresh ย spinach in this?ย

 I haven’t but I think that would be delicious Krista!
 Let us know if you try it!